9 Different Styles of Parenting, According to Experts

 Authoritative Parenting

-What it is: Authoritative parenting is described as a more balanced approach to parenting in which parents "are nurturing, responsive, and supportive, yet set firm limits for their children," according to the APA.
+What it is: Authoritative parenting is described as a more balanced approach to parenting in which parents "are nurturing, responsive, and supportive, yet set firm limits for their children," per the American Psychological Association.

 Why parents do it: It's seen as the happy middle ground of parenting.
 As an authoritative parent, you're a parent first and friend second.
-Authoritative parents are usually firm but warm, per the APA.
-And although they hold high expectations, they are also quick to praise.
+Authoritative parents are usually firm but warm, and although they hold high expectations, they are also quick to praise.

-What research says: Over the years, authoritative parenting has been consistently associated with positive developmental outcomes, including psychosocial competence and academic achievement, according to the Journal of Child and Family Studies.
+What research says: Over the years, authoritative parenting has been consistently associated with positive developmental outcomes, including psychosocial competence and academic achievement, according to research in the Journal of Child and Family Studies.

 06